 OSTFE coordinates a network of first-year seminar instructors and administrators from across campus.
 Meetings are held 2-3 times a year, and resources and opportunities are shared via a list-serv.
 To join the list-serv, email firstname.lastname@example.org.
 Learn more about the first-year seminars at UW here.

 Teaching First-Year Students Resources

 OSFTE strives to support high-quality teaching and learning experiences in the first-year within and outside of the classroom.
 To support faculty, staff, TAs, and undergraduate students who teach and/or work with first-year students, OSTFE provides support resources in the accordion panel to the right.

 This is an accordion element with a series of buttons that open and close related content panels.

 Workshops, Training, and Consulting

 OSTFE works with campus partners to provide tailored workshops for faculty, staff, TAs, and undergraduate students who teach and/or work with first-year students (freshman and transfer students).
 To the right are examples of recent workshops CFYE has facilitated.
 Individualized support for developing, reviewing, or consulting on courses, lesson plans, activities, assignments, and programs for first-year students is also available.
-Contact Tess Smith at email@example.com for more information or to schedule workshop.
+Contact the academic engagement team at email@example.com for more information or to schedule workshop.